MessedUpProjects/MessedUpProjects.github.io/_posts/2022-11-09-Cppgameoflife.md

 render_with_liquid: false
 #comment
 ---
-C++ project I made with my friend Szczepan Letkiewicz during our C++ course at University of Twente.
+C++ project I made with my friend Szczepan Letkiewicz during our C++ course at the University of Twente.

 ### Main engine of the simulation